Multi-Agent Diverse Generative Adversarial Networks: Multi-Agent Diverse GAN

 \subsection{Multi-Agent GAN Architecture}

-Here we describe our proposed architecture (Figure~\ref{fig:multiAgentGAN}).
+Here we describe our proposed architecture (Fig.~\ref{fig:multiAgentGAN}).
 It involves $k$ generators and one discriminator.
-In the case of single-view data (\eg faces or birds), we allow all the generators to share information by tying most of the initial layer parameters.
-This is essential to avoid redundant computations as initial layers of a generator captures high-frequency structures which is almost the same for a particular type of dataset.
+In the case of homogeneous data (all the images belong to same class, \eg faces or birds), we allow all the generators to share information by tying most of the initial layer parameters.
+This is essential to avoid redundant computations as initial layers of a generator capture low-frequency structures which are almost the same for a particular type of dataset.
 This also allows different generators to converge faster.
-However, in the case of {\em multi-view} data (\eg mixture of different views such as forests, icebergs \etc), it is necessary to avoid sharing these parameters to allow each generator to capture view specific structures.
+However, in the case of {\em diverse-class} data (\eg dataset with a mixture of different classes such as forests, icebergs \etc), it is necessary to avoid sharing these parameters to allow each generator to capture content specific structures.
+Thus, the extent to which one should share these parameters depends on the task at hand.

 More specifically, given $z \sim p_z$ for the $i$-th generator, similar to the standard GAN, the first step involves generating a sample (for example, an image) $\tilde{x}_i$.
 Since each generator receives the same latent input sampled from the same distribution, naively using this simple approach may lead to the {\em trivial solution} where all the generators learn to generate similar samples.
-In what follows we propose an intuitive solution to avoid this issue to capture diverse modes.
+In what follows, we propose an intuitive solution to avoid this issue and allow the generators to capture diverse modes.